zaphosting/docs/docs/vserver-windows-change-language.md

 Language packs is a useful feature built-in to Windows which allows you to easily manage localised language packs on your server.

 Begin by connecting to your Windows server via RDP.
-If you need help doing this, please refer to our [Windows RDP Connection guide](vserver-windows-userdp.md).
+If you need help doing this, please refer to our [Initial Access (RDP)](vserver-windows-userdp.md).

 Once connected, search for **Language** via the Windows search bar or by pressing the Windows key/icon and using the start menu search bar.